-The 2013 Particle Physics MasterClass at UCL will take place on Monday 18th March.
+The 2015 Particle Physics MasterClass at UCL will take place on Tuesday 31st March.

 The day will be a mixture of short talks by research physicists, discussion sessions and hands-on activities at UCL.
-You will have the chance to hear and ask questions about the Large Hadron Collider, the search for and possible discovery of the Higgs boson (thought to be responsible for the origin of mass), the properties of neutrinos (the tiniest elementary particles), and other topics at the forefront of Particle Physics research.
-You will use computers to study real particle collisions from the ATLAS experiment, and compare your results with students at other universities across Europe and beyond in a video conference led by scientists at CERN.
+You will have the chance to hear and ask questions about the Large Hadron Collider, the search for and discovery of the Higgs boson (thought to be responsible for the origin of mass), the properties of neutrinos (the tiniest elementary particles), and other topics at the forefront of Particle Physics research.
+You will use computers to study real particle collisions from the ATLAS experiment, and compare your results with students at other universities across Europe in a video conference led by scientists at CERN.

-Provisional programme of the 2013 MasterClass
+Provisional programme of the 2015 MasterClass

 Educational material for students and teachers

 - The ATLAS experiment web site for the general public.

 - A crime novel with some...
 Particle Physics.

 - The education section of the UK Particle Physics web site.